Serving files from Cloud Storage

 For more details on how to use Cloud Storage to serve static assets, including how to serve from a custom domain name, refer to How to Host a Static Website.

-You also have the option of using Cloud CDN or other GCP storage services.
+You also have the option of using Cloud CDN or other Google Cloud storage services.

 Serving files directly from your app